 Educational Qualifications for the FSTC

-You don’t need to fulfill any educational qualifications for FSTC.
+You don’t need to fulfil any educational qualifications for FSTC.
 But you can add your educational credentials to your profile for scoring extra marks in the CRS.
 You can submit-

 - Any degree, certificate, or diploma done from a Canadian institution (secondary or post-secondary)